 Stories of Misbehaving Dogs in Lowes

 Back in 2014, Lowes was sued after a leashed dog, an Akita, attacked a three-year-old boy.
-As a result, the boy required over 50 stitches for his wounds.
+As a result, the boy required over 50 stitches for his wounds because of the dog attack.
 The dog’s owner was charged with felony negligence, and Lowes was also faced with a $25,000 lawsuit from the child’s family.

 After this type of story, people wonder why all Lowes stores don’t enforce their service-dog only policy.
 Comments in a forum may explain why Lowes allows dogs in their stores: